xuanzhen0709/wolverine-demo/README.md

   ```
   re-login and check the gcc version.

-* check that you are using python3.8 by running
+* check that you are using at least python3.8
   ```
   python3 -V
   ```